Stain Removal Guide

 Mix 2 tablespoons clear, white non-suds ammonia and 4 cups cold water.

-- Blot as much of the spill as possible, then vacuum up any dry particles.
+- Scoop up and blot as much of the spill as possible, then vacuum up any dry particles.

-- Prepare suggested cleaning solutions above, beginning with the detergent solution.
+- Prepare suggested cleaning solutions above, beginning with the first one listed.

-- Apply the solution to a cloth, and use the cloth to apply the solution to the bloodstain.
+- Apply the solution to a cloth, and use the cloth to apply the solution to the stain.
 For the best results, work from the outside of the stain toward the centre.